Evaluating LLMs at Detecting Errors in LLM Responses: Introduction

 As LLMs have been increasingly used in real-world applications, it is critical to develop methods for automatically detecting errors in responses from LLMs~\citep{bommasani2021opportunities,srivastava2022beyond}.
 However, there is a deficiency in an analysis specifically targeting error detection \citep{huang2024large, tyen2024llms}.

-An obstacle in studying error detection is the lack of benchmarks that include binary error annotations (i.e., whether the response contains errors or not) on objective, realistic, and diverse errors made by LLMs.
-An NLP task should satisfy the following criteria to be suitable for collecting errors made by LLMs for the purpose of benchmarking error detection.
+An obstacle in studying error detection is the lack of benchmarks that include binary error annotations (i.e., whether the response contains errors or not) on objective, realistic, and diverse errors made by LLMs.\footnote{In this paper, ``objective errors'' represent errors in LLM responses that do not involve ambiguity or subjectivity in the detection process and can be detected in a binary manner with a high inter-annotator agreement.} An NLP task should satisfy the following criteria to be suitable for collecting errors made by LLMs for the purpose of benchmarking error detection.
 First, {\bf to provide objective error labels, tasks should not involve subjectivity or ambiguity}.
 As illustrated in Figure~\ref{fig:first-figure}, subjective tasks on which humans cannot provide reliable error annotation are not suitable for benchmarking error detection methods.
 For example, in text summarization, humans cannot objectively annotate binary error labels because the evaluation of ``whether the generated summary properly includes important content in the source'' (the ``relevance'' criterion) is subjective \citep{laban2023summedits}.
-We cannot evaluate error detectors if humans cannot determine whether LLM responses include errors.
+It is difficult to evaluate error detectors if humans cannot determine whether LLM responses include errors.
 As shown in Table~\ref{tab:comparison}, tasks in benchmarks for ranking-based LLM evaluators \citep{zheng2023judging, wang2023large, wang2024pandalm} and criterion-specific error detectors (e.g., factuality evaluators) \citep{laban2023summedits, manakul-etal-2023-selfcheckgpt} often involve subjectivity \citep{zeng2023llmbar}.
 Second, error detection benchmarks should be built on tasks that make LLMs introduce {\bf errors similar to errors in real-world applications}.
 Some prior studies use tasks such as word sorting \citep{tyen2024llms} and chess \citep{wu2023reasoning}, which are objective but have different properties from practical uses of LLMs.
 Third, to provide a comprehensive testbed, the benchmarks need to include a variety of tasks to provide {\bf errors in diverse categories}.
 Previous research in detecting mistakes in LLM responses focuses on errors of limited types \citep{laban2023summedits, manakul-etal-2023-selfcheckgpt, lightman2024lets}, as shown in Table~\ref{tab:comparison}.
 Finally, tasks should be {\bf challenging for strong LLMs} to make them introduce errors.